parthsaraswat/parthsaraswat.github.io/_daily/daily5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PSBct5wqJVs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Not all projects and compositions need to be long and well thought out.
-This was fun just because how quick the trunaround time was.
+This was fun just because of how short the turnaround time was.

 ---